Midwest Student Exchange Program

 The Midwest Student Exchange Program (MWSE) is a partial tuition discount program designed to improve access for non-resident students to attend the University of Kansas.
 Students who have been selected to receive the MWSE discount will be charged 150% of resident tuition rates.

-- Newly admitted non-resident freshmen and transfer students for the 2017-2018 academic year can be considered for the Midwest Student Exchange (MWSE).
+- Newly admitted non-resident freshmen and transfer students can be considered for the Midwest Student Exchange (MWSE).
 Freshmen who are assessed non-resident tuition rates, must submit a complete admission application by November 1 to be considered for the Midwest Student Exchange.
 Newly admitted transfer students who are assessed non-resident tuition rates, must submit a complete application by February 1 to be considered for the Midwest Student Exchange.
 Only transfer students coming directly from a community college will be considered.
 Graduate students are not eligible.

 - Awardees will be notified in writing if they are awarded the Midwest Student Exchange Scholarship (MWSE).